codebasers/after-build/README.md

-# Getting Started with Create React App
+# Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Purpose

-In the project directory, you can run:
+This repo demonstrates the inclusion of a script that is automatically run after build.
+You can run any activity in the after-build.js script.
+In this example we add preload tags to the build index.html and we also generate a sitemap.xml by reading the routes in teh app.

 ### `npm run build`